 - About one in six Americans use personal loans to pay for medical bills.

 How healthcare works

 Many Americans, even those with employer-sponsored healthcare coverage, are susceptible to high levels of medical debt.
 On top of paying a premium each month, the individual must pay a set amount out-of-pocket before the coverage — also known as the deductible — kicks in.
 While coverage results in lower costs for in-network providers and prescriptions, an unexpected medical bill can take years to pay off.

 According to a recent Kaiser Institute survey, 24 percent of adults surveyed said they currently have medical or dental debt they’re unable to pay off.
-The situation is even worse for uninsured Americans, who often use personal loans or credit cards to finance their expenses.
+The situation is even worse for uninsured Americans, who often use personal loans or credit cards, which can have interest rates upwards of 20 percent, to finance their expenses.

 However, how people finance their medical debt is nuanced and based on factors such as gender, socioeconomic status and race.
 The KFF survey found that those with a higher income are more likely to take out a personal loan, while those with lower incomes are more likely to borrow the funds from family members or friends.